sjbennett123/polarlarp/content/rules/_index.md

 #### Weapon Traps

 A weapon trap is a trap which contains a weapon on a spring mounted mechanism.
 These traps cost 1 Production Level per 2 points of damage with a minimum damage of 2 and a maximum damage of 40.
-Weapon traps may be reset by anyone with the Disarm /Arm Tr aps skill without paying the cost to rebuild them.
+Weapon traps may be reset by anyone with the Disarm /Arm Traps skill without paying the cost to rebuild them.
 These traps must be mounted to a door, wall or inside a large chest to be effective.
 If not mounted to a heavy, stable object of this sort, they cannot be set with enough force to be effective.
 You cannot attach these traps to a body.

 The mounted weapon must be any standard NERO-safe boffer weapon.
 This is the only trap that can be blocked, Parried, Dodged or stopped by the Magic Arm or spell.